grafana/writers-toolkit/docs/sources/writing-guide/topic-types/task/index.md

 ## Task structure

-A _task_ topic includes the following elements:
+A task topic includes the following elements:

 **Topic title:** Write a task topic title that combines a verb and an object.

 **Introduction:** Provide an introduction that explains why the end user should care about the task.

-- There might be conceptual material in this section of a task topic.
+- There can be conceptual material in this section of a task topic.
 Limit conceptual information to only what is relevant to the task at hand.
 - If you find yourself writing a long introduction, consider creating a concept topic, and then writing a shorter form of that concept in the task introduction.
 The longer concept topic can be accessed for more information by linking to it.

-**Before you begin: (optional)** Add links to tasks that need to be completed before the current one.
+**Before you begin: (optional)** Describe or add links to tasks that need to be completed before the current one.
 The links might sometimes be unrelated to the product, such as “Have this thing at hand”.
 - Additionally, this section can include decisions the user should make or permissions they need to confirm before starting the task.
 - If there are no prerequisites, do not include this section.